BryceShakes/BryceShakes/README.md

 ##### Generate Matrix Corr plot thing.R
 Expansion on Tic tac Three.
 Using R to generate some nice plots from the output of gameplay simualtion.

-### Individual
+### Individual + Leet
-Smaller projects that can each be summarised in a single file.
+Smaller projects that can each be summarised in a single file, inc my solutions to a handful of daily leet problems.

 ##### prime factorisation.py + fizz buzz.py
 Standard coding problems and my approach to solving them